ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 .. image:: ../../../images/MissionList_DoMountControl.png
     :target: ../_images/MissionList_DoMountControl.png

-From AC3.3 This command allows you to specify a roll, pitch and yaw angle which will be sent to the :ref:`camera gimbal <common-cameras-and-gimbals>`.
+Controls the roll, pitch and yaw angle of the :ref:`camera gimbal <common-cameras-and-gimbals>`.
 This can be used to point the camera in specific directions at various times in the mission.

 Do-Gripper
 ~~~~~~~~~~